Strictly atomic modules in definable categories: Modules of irrational slope

 (6) We have that if $X\models \theta'(\overline{a}, \overline{b})$ and $X\models \theta'(\overline{a}, \overline{b}')$, then there are morphisms $f,f':C' \to X$ with $f:\overline{c}' \overline{d} \mapsto \overline{a} \overline{b}$ (where $\overline{d}$ is as in part 5) and $f': \overline{c}' \overline{d} \mapsto \overline{a} \overline{b}'$.
 Then $f-f'$ factors through $C'/\langle \overline{c}' \rangle$ and so, as before, must be the zero map and $\overline{b} = \overline{b}'$, as claimed. \end{proof}

-Note that (6) says that, given a pp formula, there is a pp formula to which it is equivalent on every module supported near $r$ and which has unique witnesses to its existential quantifiers.
+Note that (6) says that, given a pp formula, there is a pp formula to which it is equivalent on every module supported near $r$ and which has, on any such module, unique witnesses to its existential quantifiers.